 As the weekend slipped past, I found myself, for once, able to relax and enjoy it, not anxiously watching the clock, wishing I could slow it down, stretch my time at home into infinity.
-I wasn't eager to return to Toronto, but nor was I dreading going back.
+I wasn't eager to return to Toronto, but I wasn't dreading going back, either.
 The Meet officially ended Sunday, but I had Monday as well, with the long weekend.
-Nick had hoped to stay, but I'd wanted the time alone with Jeremy, so I'd cut a deal with Nick, that he'd leave with his father Sunday night, then come back to Stonehaven in two weeks and spend the weekend with me.
-That also meant I was committing to returning home in two weeks but that prospect didn't bother me any more than the prospect of returning to Toronto on Monday night.
+Nick had hoped to stay, but I'd wanted the time alone with Jeremy, so I'd cut a deal with Nick that he'd leave with his father Sunday night, then come back to Stonehaven in two weeks and spend the weekend with me.
 Nick, Logan and I began Sunday afternoon with a workout.
 Within an hour, though, it was down to me, pumping iron in the basement, alone.
 Nick worked out for two reasons: fighting strength and physical appearance.
-With Nick, though, the second consideration always came first, and by the thirty-minute mark, he usually figured he'd done all the body-polishing he needed, but he'd always stick around for another half-hour, lounging on the benches and talking to me before wandering off in search of more interesting diversions.
+With Nick, though, the second consideration always came first.
+By the thirty-minute mark, he usually figured he'd done all the body-polishing he needed, but he'd always stick around for another half-hour, lounging on the benches and talking to me before wandering off in search of more interesting diversions.
 Logan's dedication to improving his fighting strength far outweighed Nick's.
 It had to.
-As the newest and youngest Pack member, he was the one most likely to be targeted on by mutts looking to challenge a Pack wolf.
+As the newest and youngest Pack member, he was the one most likely to be targeted by mutts looking to challenge a Pack wolf.
 He went to Northwestern, in Illinois, which was outside Pack territory, so mutts considered him fair game.
-I'd tried to help with that, but he'd have none of it and insisted on defending himself.
+I'd tried to help with that, but he'd have none of it, and insisted on defending himself.
 It was that streak of independence that usually had him fleeing the exercise room first.
 When Logan had joined the Pack, Jeremy put me in charge of his physical training.
 Logan had gone along with it, as he went along with everything Jeremy asked, but the moment he'd considered himself trained, he'd dumped his trainer.
 Now, when we worked out together, I tried to give him tips and pointers, but he always acted as if I was criticizing him.
 Usually by the half-hour mark, he was stomping back upstairs, muttering that he'd catch up on his workouts back at school.
 That afternoon, though, he did a full workout, accepting what few tidbits of advice I offered with a nod and the barest roll of his eyes.
-I kept on for another half-hour.
+I kept on for another half-hour after Logan left.
 At school, my workouts were barely adequate-I had to pick times when no one was around to see how much I was bench-pressing, then quit if someone interrupted my session.
 While I would have liked to go for another hour that afternoon, I hated spending that much time by myself, knowing I'd soon be back in Toronto and spending too much time by myself.
 So after a few more reps, I grabbed my towel.
 When I finished wiping my eyes, I lowered the towel to see Antonio in the doorway.
 "You gonna work out?"
 I asked.
 "I'll wipe down the machines."
-He shook his head, walked in and took a seat on the leg press bench.
+He shook his head, walked in and took a seat on the leg-press bench.

-66 "What's up?"
+"What's up?"
 I said.